 Current certifications held by Richard Phillips include ADCI Surface-Supplied Air Diver/Supervisor, ADCI Nitrox Diving Supervisor, USDOT/Federal Highway Administration Bridge Inspector, USACE Unlimited Diver and Supervisor, Kirby Morgan Maintenance and Repair Technician, Kirby Morgan User/Operator Course Instructor.

-Donald Moore – Founder/Director of Education
+Donald Moore – Founder/Executive Director/Curriculum Development

 Donald Moore served 20 years as a US Navy Diver Chief Petty Officer.
-During his tour in the Navy he served as the lead diver and supervisor on-board two salvage ships deploying to the western pacific on 5 different deployments, conducting diving and salvage operation across the western and South Pacific Oceans.
+During his tour in the Navy, he served as the lead diver and supervisor on-board two salvage ships deploying to the western Pacific on 5 different deployments, conducting diving and salvage operation across the western and South Pacific Oceans.
 He also served as Chief diver at two underwater repair activities performing waterborne repairs to both surface and sub-surface US Naval vessels.

 His career then turned to instructor duty at the Naval Special Warfare Center, teaching diving to US Navy Seal candidates.
-Upon his retirement he returned to his home in Oregon and pursued work doing inland commercial diving from 1995 -2001.
+Upon his retirement, he returned to his home in Oregon and pursued work doing inland commercial diving from 1995 -2001.

 After his commercial diving experience, he returned as an instructor for the US Navy at the Center for Anti-terrorism teaching small arms marksmanship and defensive tactics from 2001-2004.
 Donald Moore returned to the Naval Special Warfare community as a Diving Instructor and Diving Equipment Manager from 2004-present teaching diving physics, medicine, open-circuit SCUBA, oxygen closed-circuit UBA, and hyperbaric chamber operations.

-Currently, he holds qualifications as a US Army Corps of Engineers Unlimited Diver, Diving Supervisor, Kirby Morgan Maintenance and Repair Technician, Kirby Morgan User/Operator Course Instructor, US Navy Mixed Gas Diving Supervisor, Air Diving Supervisor, Open/closed Circuit Diving Supervisor, Hyperbaric Supervisor, Inside Tender, and Chamber Operator.
+Currently, he holds qualifications as a US Army Corps of Engineers Unlimited Diver, Diving Supervisor, Kirby Morgan Maintenance and Repair Technician, Kirby Morgan User/Operator Course Instructor, US Navy Mixed Gas Diving Supervisor, Air Diving Supervisor, Open/Closed Circuit Diving Supervisor, Hyperbaric Supervisor, Inside Tender, and Chamber Operator.
 Donald Moore also holds ADCI certification as a Mixed Gas Diver/ Supervisor and Nitrox Diving Supervisor.